jhumelsine/jhumelsine.github.io/_posts/2023-11-03-hexagonal-architecture-dependencies-knowledge.md

 * The Configurer
 * The Purple Hexagon Boundary

 Pure Unstable/Flexible element behavior is more like Event Horizon behavior.
-No entity has the ability to depend upon or have knowledge of Configurers or the Purple Hexagonal Boundary.
+No element has the ability to depend upon or have knowledge of Configurers or the Purple Hexagonal Boundary.
 Pure Unstable/Flexible elements and boundaries have dependency and knowledge beyond their own boundaries, but the other elements have no knowledge of them.
-They don't know if they are implemented as one class or a thousand.
+The other elements don't know if _pure Unstable/Flexible/ elements are implemented as one class or a thousand.
 The other elements of the design don't even know that Pure Unstable/Flexible elements are part of their design.

 Business Logic and Adapters/Façades are technically not _pure_; however, they are only known by the Configurer, which is _pure_.
-If one were to draw a boundary around the Configurer, Business Logic and Adapters/Façades, then that boundary would be Pure Unstable/Flexible, and it would exhibit all of the behaviors listed in the paragraph above.
+If one were to draw a boundary around the Configurer, Business Logic and Adapters/Façades, then that boundary would be _Pure Unstable/Flexible_, and it would exhibit all of the behaviors listed in the paragraph above.

 ## Class-to-Class Dependencies ...
 There Are None
 The concrete classes have no dependencies or knowledge of any other concrete classes in the design.
 The Business Logic and the Adapters don’t know that the others exist.
 It’s only the Configurer that knows them all.

 The Business Logic and Adapters are separated via the Port/Interface/Contract elements.
 All arrows point inward into the Ports/Interfaces/Contracts.
 Nothing points outward to the Business Logic and Adapters.
 Therefore, you can’t start in one concrete class and find a directed path to another concrete class.
-We cannot cross the _Event Horizon_ of the Port/Interface/Contract elements, and hence hop over and depend upon or have nowledge of the other concrete classes.
+We cannot cross the _Event Horizon_ of the Port/Interface/Contract elements, and hence hop over and depend upon or have knowledge of the other concrete classes.

 Once a Port/Interface/Contract starts to stabilize, then the concrete classes that depend upon it can proceed with their implementation in parallel by different developers or teams without stepping upon each other’s toes.